-The Discovery Phase in software development is the first and required step where specifications are identified and set business goals are analyzed to make an offer for technical implementation, identify project boundaries, and estimate development costs.
+The discovery phase in software development is the first and required step where specifications are identified and set business goals are analyzed to make an offer for technical implementation, identify project boundaries, and estimate development costs.

-What Tasks Are Addressed As Part of the Discovery Phase and How the Process Looks
+What’s Included In the Discovery Phase and How the Process Looks

-There is not a single ready-made chart for Discovery Phase implementation, but in general, it is a step-by-step work, during which it is necessary to proceed from global business goals and tasks to specific user interaction with the system.
+There is not a single ready-made chart for discovery phase implementation, but in general, it is a step-by-step work, during which it is necessary to proceed from global business goals and tasks to specific user interaction with the system.
 After each step, a separate artifact with fixed requirements is provided.

 Artifacts are conveniently classified into mandatory and optional, but the final set depends on customer goals.
 Roughly speaking, to represent the idea to stakeholders, we will make a presentation or design concept, but if the design is on the customer side, we exclude these works.